top of page

 My Background

 I am a second-generation Filipina-American born, raised, and currently living in the DC metro area.
 My volunteer experience at a shelter for survivors of domestic violence led me to pursue a career in psychotherapy and I eventually obtained a clinical Masters in Social Work degree from The Catholic University of America.
+The people I work with have shared that meeting with me has increased their clarity, sense of ease, and ability to connect with themselves and others.
 Outside of work, being in the woods and by the water, enjoying the company of animal companions, and dancing all bring me immense joy.
-I value authenticity, self-awareness, compassion, and collective care and try to incorporate those aspects into my life both personally and professionally.
-I also continuously work to unlearn the harms of imperialism, internalized colonial mentality, the patriarchy, ableism, and all forms of systemic oppression.

 IMG_3941.jpeg